Parks COVID-19 Response

 - Forked Aster Hiking Trails - open

-- Mitchell Park Domes - open, Online Reservation Required!
-Get details!
+- Mitchell Park Domes - open, Get details!

 - Wehr Nature Center - trails open; visitor center open with limitations!
 Get details!

-- Boerner Botanical Gardens - closed.
-Thanks for a great 2020 Season!
-Join us again in the spring of 2021!
+- Boerner Botanical Gardens - Join us starting May 1 of 2021!
+No reservation required!

 - Playgrounds - open, use at your own risk

-- Picnic & Pavilion Rentals - Indoor pavilion rentals are suspended through June 1st 2021.
-Reservations for 2021 Picnic Site Rentals are currently being taken.
+- Picnic & Pavilion Rentals - Reservations for 2021 Picnic Site Rentals are currently being taken.
 Get details!

 - Community Centers - Weight room open to members with reservations.
 Get details!